Julian6bG/sia-firewall-proxy-guide/README.md

 than by using a home server.
 This is why it is helpful to receive the traffic there, drop that bad traffic and tunnel the good traffic to your sia host at home (theoretically).
 _This is really, really limited.
-If there is a real DDoS, you would are down._
+If there is a real DDoS, you go down._
-But, only your proxy VPS would go down, and not your Sia host / home network.
+Nevertheless, only your proxy VPS would be affected, while your internet at home continues to work.

-## Requirements and Conditions
+## Requirements
-This guide assumes hosting on a Linux machine.
+- Sia is running on a Linux server
-You also need a VPS (Debian is the most easy OS to handle).
-It might go done, so it should be dedicated for this purpose.
-It needs an IPv4 address and enough traffic.
+- A VPS (Debian recommended)
+- VPS should have a static IPv4 and LOTS OF traffic

 ## Guide